FEUP-ESOF-2020-21/open-cx-t3g3-404datanotfound/docs/DevelopmentRecord.md

 #### Package Diagram

+The Event_Specific package includes items for event management and moderation.
+The Profile package contains the files regarding the profile information management and as such depends on the Login and the Create_Account packages, which are, respectively, responsible for the files relating the login and the account creation actions.
-The Feed Package depends on both the Event-Specific and the Profile packages.
+The Feed Package includes items related with the display and storing of the home feed information.
+It depends on both the Event-Specific and the Profile packages, as information regarding the profile and relative to event characteristics (for example, the event moderation settings) are crucial for the home feed publications.
-Profile package, on its turn, depends on Login and Create_Account packages.

 ![Package Diagram](PackageDiagram.png)